 You may be sick with food poisoning but not know what food caused it or even that you have it.
 Different bacteria and viruses can have different effects:

-- Salmonella: gastro and flu-like symptoms can appear between 8 and 72 hours (usually 12-36 hours) after eating the infected food and last for 2 to 5 days.
+- Salmonella: gastro and flu-like symptoms can appear between 8 and 72 hours (usually 12 to 36 hours) after eating the infected food and last for 2 to 5 days.

 - Campylobacter: gastro symptoms appear in 2 to 5 days, and last for 2 to 10 days.

 - Listeria: gastro or flu-like symptoms usually appear within 3 weeks, but can take up to 70 days.

 - Norovirus or rotavirus: severe gastro or flu-like symptoms usually begin 24 to 48 hours after exposure and last 1 or 2 days (norovirus) or up to 6 days (rotavirus).

 - E. coli: gastro symptoms usually appear in 3 to 4 days and last about 1 week.